Spring Creek Association

 What is the Association doing to help our rates?

 The Association recently put in a Bill Draft Request with the help or Senator Goicoechea and Assemblyman Ellison to help address the issues of water rates in Spring Creek, transparency from the water company to customers, and monitoring the water company.
 This Bill Draft will be presented during the 2017 session.
 We feel as an Association this is one of the largest issues we face and as one movement, we can help make change.
 From here, Senator Goicoechea requested the PUCN send out their engineers to fully review our water system and have a strong understanding of what "shape" it is in.
 We look forward to having a public meeting in 2017 with the water company (now Great Basin Water Company), Senator Goicoechea, Assemblyman Ellison, Our County Commission, and the PUCN to help understand the issues we are facing and how we can get out of this "death spiral" or high rates.

 Who increases the water rates?

 There is a common misconception that the Spring Creek Association increases water rates which is not the case.
-Spring Creek Utilities, a private company whose parent company is Utilities Inc., owns and operates the water system.
-Your Association has a Water Committee that develops responses to requests for increases made before the Nevada Public Utilities Commission by Spring Creek Utilities.
+Great Basin Water, owns and operates the water system.
 Although our Association has fought in the past to help scale down the rate increases, ultimately the decision is made by Nevada Public Utilities Commission who governs water utilities.
 Our Spring Creek Association does not request or set rates.
 Instead, our Spring Creek Association has appeared at PUC meetings to contest rate increases in the past with some success.

 Want to know when there is a request for a rate increase?
 Sign up by Clicking Here to receive email contact from the PUC.